Dance + Pole Artist / choreographer / movement director

 3 years later and 1242 shows under my belt, I diversified into both Dancer and House Troupe profiles, performing acrobatics, diving and harness work.

-After leaving Dragone I performed in Stockholm with the GYNOÏDES, as a base and dancer, which had incredible first season.
+My few gigs after leaving, I travelled to Stockholm with the GYNOÏDES, as a porter and dancer.
 I worked again with Horia Suru on COLUMBINUS, in Baia Mare, Romania, which won Grande Prize at The National Theatre, Bucharest's 'Teen Fest' in September 2016.

 Myself and long term friend Joshua Ecob also formed NGDance in April of 2016.
 We wanted to share the experiences we've has so far as professional dancers, and have since held 8 intensives, teaching over 70 young dancers.

-During a breif time back in the UK, I began to train Pole Dance with award winning pole artists, Lorna Walker and Lisa Hammond of Pole Athletes.
+During that time I formed an interest in Pole Dance and began to train with award winning artists, Lorna Walker and Lisa Hammond of Pole Athletes.
 It started as a way to keep fit but quickly became a huge passion.
-After one year, I won the Hong Kong Pole Idol Championships, winning my 'Drama' category, and in the final, winning Best Choreography and Overall Winner.
+With just a year of training, I won the Hong Kong Pole Idol Championships in 2018, winning my 'Drama' category, and Best Choreography and Overall Winner.
+In October of the same year, I won the Professional Category of UKPPC and in January 2019, I won the Semi Pro Drama cateogory of Pole Theatre Hong Kong.